polyglotdev/go-the-complete-guide-maxschwarzmuller/maps/maps.md

 ## `make` function

+The `make` built-in function allocates and initializes an object of type **slice, map, or chan (only)**.
+Like new, the first argument is a type, not a value.
+Unlike new, make's return type is the same as the type of its argument, not a pointer to it.
+The specification of the result depends on the type.

 The `make` function is used to create a map.
 The `make` function takes the type of the map as the first argument and returns a new map.

 ```go